axew3/phpBB-audio-video-to-post/README.md

 Actually only audio (not video) recorder for phpBB.

-Audio attachment dimension/recorder time based on the phpBB attachment dimension setting.
+Audio attachment dimension/recorder time based on the phpBB attachment dimension setting

-Settings are automatically based on attachments settings.
+The code follow automatically the phpBB attachments settings, and properly response based on it

 Tested under 3.3.0> ( 3.2.0> should also work fine, but not tested ) ( 3.1.0> not tested )